plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/portilla_simoncelli/technical_details/ps_optimization.md

 def loss(x, y):
     return l2_norm(weights * x, weights * y)

-met = po.synth.Metamer(image, model, loss_function=loss)
+met = po.Metamer(image, model, loss_function=loss)
 ```

-This function makes use of the {func}`~plenoptic.simulate.models.portilla_simoncelli.PortillaSimoncelli.convert_to_dict` and {func}`~plenoptic.simulate.models.portilla_simoncelli.PortillaSimoncelli.convert_to_tensor` methods, which allow us to convert the Portilla-Simoncelli model representation from the standard vector form into a more structured dictionary form and vice versa.
+This function makes use of the {func}`~plenoptic.models.PortillaSimoncelli.convert_to_dict` and {func}`~plenoptic.models.PortillaSimoncelli.convert_to_tensor` methods, which allow us to convert the Portilla-Simoncelli model representation from the standard vector form into a more structured dictionary form and vice versa.

 :::{admonition} How would I do this for my own model?
 :class: hint